 The master plan also recommends a planned bicycle lane along MD 214 (page 85 and Map 8-8, page 250).
-As a condition of approval, staff recommend that the applicant show and provide a bicycle lane along the subject property's frontage of MD 214, unless modified with written correspondence from the operating agency.
+As a condition of approval, the applicant shall show and provide a bicycle lane along the subject property's frontage of MD 214, unless modified with written correspondence from the operating agency.
 In addition, the site's frontage along MD 214 has an existing sidewalk which is disconnected and overgrown.
-Prior to acceptance of a DSP, staff recommend that the applicant show a new 5-foot-wide sidewalk along the site's frontage on MD 214.
-Staff recommend two bicycle racks (inverted-U style or a similar model that provides two points of contact for a parked bicycle) be located no more than 50 feet from the building entrance, in accordance with the recommendations of the American Association of State Highway and Transportation Officials (AASHTO) and the 2015 Association of Pedestrian and Bicycle Professionals, Essentials of Bicycle Parking.
-Lastly, staff recommend continental style crosswalks be shown crossing all points of vehicle access.
+Prior to acceptance of a DSP, the applicant shall show a new 5-foot-wide sidewalk along the site's frontage on MD 214.
+Two bicycle racks (inverted-U style or a similar model that provides two points of contact for a parked bicycle) shall be located no more than 50 feet from the building entrance, in accordance with the recommendations of the American Association of State Highway and Transportation Officials (AASHTO) and the 2015 Association of Pedestrian and Bicycle Professionals, Essentials of Bicycle Parking.
+Lastly, continental style crosswalks shall be shown crossing all points of vehicle access.
 The above-listed improvements are consistent with the plan goals and intent of the master plan and shall be shown on the DSP.